Torkiliuz/dc_uploader/README.md

 #### Q: When does the tool fallback to symlinking?

-A: The primary limitation of hardlinking is that the source and intended destination must be on the same filesystem - e.g. it can't hardlink from one harddrive to another, from one harddrive to a SMB/NFS mount, etc. When the tool detects that a hardlink can't be done, it tries again using symlinks.
+A: The primary limitation of hardlinking is that the source and intended destination must be on the same filesystem - e.g. it can't hardlink from one hard drive to another, from one hard drive to a SMB/NFS mount, etc. When the tool detects that a hardlink can't be done, it tries again using symlinks.

 ### Q: Can I use this tool on windows?